bobanetwork/zkrand/README.md

 2. Populate your demo-config.json file using-

-a) your zkdvrf.sol deployed address
+a) your Zkdvrf deployed address
 b) five sample addresses, and their private keys from ganache pre-generated accounts

 ### Step-3: NIDKG